 We just have not known how to love and teach them.

 Loving and Teaching Eliminates Eating Disorders in Children

-What we’re doing with our kids now IS NOT WORKING.
-Loving and teaching them does.
+What we’re doing to help our kids with their anxiety IS NOT WORKING.

 Rarely is it too late to change whatever unproductive behaviors you’re dealing with, not if you’re really willing to learn and to apply these principles to the interactions with your child.
 I can promise you, learning how to be a parent is WORTH IT.

 You’re about to learn how to ELIMINATE the anxiety, stress and other conditions in your children that are hurting them and making you crazy.
 Really.

 Learning to be a loving, effective parent is EASIER than everything else you’ve done as a parent.